mitchja23/startup/README.md

 # CSS Deliverable

-* Header footer and main contant has be colored and formated to fit and look nice
+* Header footer and main content has be colored and formated to fit and look nice

 * Navigation elements have been moved under profile picture and became buttons

-* The Window itself is responise and looks goot on all devices
+* The Window itself is responsive and looks goot on all devices

-* All the requirmeent html elements have been formatd such has database and websocket areas
+* All the requirement html elements have been formated such has database and websocket areas

 * All the text itself has been colored to fit the color scheme

 * Boarders were made for all the prize images and profile  picture was centered and rounded

+# JS Deliverable

+* The login saves the persons user name and displays  it on the profile on login

+* saves coins, tasks, trophies, profile pictures, and user names to the local storage

+* The friend activity tab has a 5 second inteval to make new text bubbles to be able to simulate Web socket

+* Allows people to make tasks, get coins and be able to buy the prizes and be able to show those prizes on the profile page.
+The seach bar works for now only for the mitchja profile is able to seen